Police Remuneration Review Body (PRRB)

 Who are the PRRB?

 The PRRB was set up in 2014, replacing the Police Negotiating Board.
 There are currently six members of the PRRB, which is chaired by David Lebrecht - an employment relations consultant to major corporate clients and an ACAS arbitrator who has previously held a number of roles, including Head of Employee Relations at British Airways.

 How does the process work?

 - Early February - submission of parties’ written evidence

-- March 2018 - Northern Ireland oral evidence sessions
+- 27 February - 6 March - oral evidence sessions

 - 31 May 2019 - submission of PRRB Reports to the Prime Minister, Home Secretary and Minister of Justice Northern Ireland